gk646/raynodes/README.md

   virtual void onFocusLoss(EditorContext& ec) {}

   //-----------LIFE CYCLE-----------//
-  //Called once at creation time after the constructor virtual void onCreate(EditorContext& ec, Node& parent) {}
+  // Called once at creation time after the constructor virtual void onCreate(EditorContext& ec, Node& parent) {}
-  //IMPORTANT: Only called once when the node is finally destroyed (only happens after its delete action is destroyed)
+  // IMPORTANT: Only called once when the node is finally destroyed (only happens after its delete action is destroyed)
-  //This may happen very delayed or even never! virtual void onDestruction(Node& parent) {}
+  // This may happen very delayed or even never! virtual void onDestruction(Node& parent) {}
-  //Called whenever component is removed from the screen (delete/cut) virtual void onRemovedFromScreen(EditorContext& ec, Node& parent) {}
+  // Called whenever component is removed from the screen (delete/cut) virtual void onRemovedFromScreen(EditorContext& ec, Node& parent) {}
-  //Called whenever component is added to the screen (paste) virtual void onAddedToScreen(EditorContext& ec, Node& parent) {}
+  // Called whenever component is added to the screen (paste) virtual void onAddedToScreen(EditorContext& ec, Node& parent) {}

   //-----------CONNECTIONS-----------//
-  //Called once when a new connection is added virtual void onConnectionAdded(EditorContext& ec, const Connection& con) {}
+  // Called once when a new connection is added virtual void onConnectionAdded(EditorContext& ec, const Connection& con) {}
-  //Called once when an existing connection is removed virtual void onConnectionRemoved(EditorContext& ec, const Connection& con) {}
+  // Called once when an existing connection is removed virtual void onConnectionRemoved(EditorContext& ec, const Connection& con) {}
 ```